Ralph Bernal: Early life

+All of Bernal's grandparents were born in England.
+Through both of his parents, Bernal was of Iberian descent; he was more Portuguese leaning from his mother's side, while he was more Spanish leaning from his father's side.
+Bernal's ancestors lived in several cities in Portugal and Spain before fleeing following the expulsion of Jews from the two countries in 1492.
+The family settled in Amsterdam in The Netherlands before permanently settling in London.

 During his youth he became an actor and he performed to acclaim in several works by William Shakespeare, during which time he gained a reputation for oratory.

 Career

 He was Member of Parliament (MP) for Lincoln 1818–20 and MP for Rochester from 1820 to 1841 and again from 1847 to 1852.
 From 1842 to 1847 he was MP for Weymouth and Melcombe Regis.